prisma-labs/dripip/README.md

 ### Usage inside GitHub Actions

-There is a reusable GitHub workflow for running `dripip` releases.
+There is a Dripip GitHub action.

+It has these prerequisites:

+1. Have `dripip` installed as a dev dependency
+1. Upload an `NPM_TOKEN` to your repo ([gh docs](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets))

 It can be used like this:

 ```yml
 name: trunk